OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 non-whites from moving in.

-In 1943, a dispute arose in West Hartford over the Oakwood Acres public housing development, shown in Image
+In 1943, a dispute arose in West Hartford over the Oakwood Acres public housing development, shown in Figure
 <a href="#fig:1954-02-17-ht-oakwood-acres">21</a>.[59]
 Federal housing
 officials and West Hartford leaders clashed on whether or not African Americans should be allowed to live in this World War II public housing